 All praise is due to Allah and may prayers and peace be upon His final Prophet and Messenger to all the worlds- Muhammad ibn Abdullah.
-To proceed: Many people are unaware of the differences in faith and doctrine between Islam and the faith and doctrines of the branches and offshoots of the Nation of Islam (NOI) and other contemporary American Batini (heterodox esoteric) groups.
+To proceed: Many people are unclear regarding the differences in faith and doctrine between Islam and the faith and doctrines of the branches and offshoots of the Nation of Islam (NOI) and other contemporary American Batini (heterodox esoteric) groups.

 Some maintain that the beliefs and practices of say, Louis Farrakhan, is no different from Muslims elsewhere in the world.
 The NOI custom of referring to themselves as ‘Muslims’, and adopting Muslim practices such as fasting, etc. has added to the confusion.